Dwarfobserver/soa_vector/README.md

     for (auto& age : persons.age)
         age += 1;

-    // You can also access to the components like a classic vector through a proxy.
+    // You can also access the components like a classic vector through a proxy.
     // Be careful to not use the proxy with a dangling reference. for (auto p : persons)
         std::cout << "new person : " << p.name << '\n';